2025 Skate America: Men's singles

-Kévin Aymoz of France won the gold medal – the first Grand Prix championships of his career – in an emotional end to the men's event.
-Aymoz had been nursing an injury all weekend, but powered through his Boléro free skate that featured two quadruple jumps, five triple jumps, and the highest quality spins and step sequence.
+Kévin Aymoz of France won the gold medal – the first Grand Prix championship of his career – in an emotional end to the men's event.
+Aymoz had been nursing an injury all weekend, but powered through his free skate to Boléro that featured two quadruple jumps, five triple jumps, and the highest quality spins and step sequence.
 He began crying when the final scores were announced, as Kazuki Tomono of Japan, who had been in the lead after the short program, finished in third place after repeatedly falling during his free skate.
 Aymoz had earlier finished in tenth place at the 2025 Skate Canada International after suffering his injury.
 "I feel like I went to hell and I'm just dreaming right now," Aymoz stated.
 Mikhail Shaidorov of Kazakhstan finished in second place.
-"It was a difficult day," Shaidorov stated afterward, "but I think I got a lot of experience from this competition."

 Jason Brown of the United States, who had made his Grand Prix debut twelve years earlier at the 2013 Skate America, resurrected his Riverdance performance from that season for his short program.
 "To be back twelve years later and getting to perform this program, I feel so proud and honored," Brown stated.
 "It speaks to that longevity and my love of the sport, being able to share this moment with the crowd."
-Brown's Riverdance performance went viral after the 2014 Winter Olympics, so he chose to rework it for this season as his "way of saying 'thank you,'" to the fans while striving to make the U.S. team to the 2026 Winter Olympics.
+Brown's Riverdance performance went viral after the 2014 Winter Olympics, so he chose to rework it for this season as his way of saying 'thank you' to the fans while striving to make the U.S. team to the 2026 Winter Olympics.
 Brown ultimately finished in fourth place after the free skate.